1. Why is it necessary to back up G Suite data?

 10. Why are there two copies of the same backup items in the Contacts backup folders?

 CubeBackup stores two copies of Contacts files in order to make it easy to access and restore your valuable data.
-The first copy is an .xml file, which is used to keep the original data so that it can be directly restored to Google Apps.
+The first copy is an .xml file, which is used to keep the original data so that it can be directly restored to Google cloud.
 The second copy is for compatibility with Microsoft Outlook (.vcf files).
 These files can be directly opened by Outlook or other standard calendar/contacts applications.
 Another benefit is that they can be easily imported into Google Contacts and Google Calendar manually.

 12. Is there a Linux or Mac OSX version of CubeBackup?